 In November 2018, the Woolsey fire burned through nearly 97,000 acres of Southern California in fourteen days, destroying 1,643 structures and forcing 295,000 people to be evacuated from the area.
 The course of the fire was largely random, guided in large part by the Santa Ana winds.

 As the nation’s largest wholesale landscape supply distributor, SiteOne Landscape Supply services thousands of properties throughout the country, many located in Southern California.
-This particular drought- stricken climate comes with its own set of irrigation needs.
+In addition to the opportunity to deploy smart irrigation technologies as a form of fire prevention, this particular drought- stricken climate comes with its own set of irrigation needs.

 Since the area is wildfire prone, many residential and commercial properties have included specific irrigation technologies as part of their design to potentially deliver fire prevention.
 As a technician for SiteOne, TJ Raden knows first-hand how smart irrigation can play a role in fire prevention, particularly for one of his clients in the Malibu area during the Woolsey fire.